awsteiner/o2scl/doc/o2scl/sphinx/hdf.rst

 .. note:: There are some current limitations regarding the matching of
 	  error handling policies between O₂scl and the HDF library.
-HDF functions do not always call the O\ :sub:`2`\
-	  scl error handler and thus do not always throw O\ :sub:`2`\
+HDF functions do not always call the O₂scl error handler and thus do not always throw O₂scl exceptions.
-	  scl exceptions.

 .. todo:: (Future) Create an HDF file I/O example